TeMU-BSC/Embeddings/README.md

 But because it does not work with high accuracy for Spanish langugae, we used a reversed way by removing English, German, French, Dutch and Danish sentences from our retrieved Spanish corpora.

 2) Sentence spliting and tokenizing by [Freeling](http://nlp.lsi.upc.edu/freeling/) toolkit.
     **FREELING** (Padro and Stanilovsky, 2012) is a C++ library providing language analysis functionalities  (Morphological Analysis, Named Entity Detection, PoS-Tagging, Parsing, Word Sense Disambiguation, Semantic Role Labelling, so forth) for a variety of languages.

 3) Final pre-processing by [Indra-Indexer](https://github.com/Lambda-3/Indraindexer) toolkit.

-By Indra:
     1) Seperating punctuations from tokens.
     2) Replaceing numbers for the place holder -> <NUMBER>.
     3) Setting a minimum acceptable token size to 1.
     4) Setting a maximum acceptable token size to 100.
     5) Applying lowercase the tokens (we generated both Cased and Uncased version).

 ## Embeddings generated